Walking Holidays in Scotland

 Lastly, don’t forget to bring a camera or smartphone to capture the stunning landscapes and moments along the way.
 A journal or notebook can also be a great addition to record your thoughts and experiences during your solo walking adventure.

-So, in summary: Plan your packing carefully, decide upon routes, research both terrain and weather, then get ready for an unforgettable solo walking holiday in Pitlochry, Perths
+So, in summary: Plan your packing carefully, decide upon routes, research both terrain and weather, then get ready for an unforgettable solo walking holiday in Pitlochry, Perthshire

 Relax and Unwind after a Day in the Hills

 After a day of walking, you can unwind in the cosy comfort of Pitlochry’s Rosemount Hotel.
-Indulge in a traditional Scottish meal in our restaurant or stroll the short distance into the town centre and explore the boutiques and craft shops for unique souvenirs.
-The town also boasts a vibrant cultural scene, with various theaters and galleries showcasing local talent.
+Indulge in a traditional Scottish meal in our restaurant or stroll the short distance into the town centre and explore the Scottish Clothing and Craft shops for unique souvenirs.
+The town also boasts a vibrant cultural scene, with a multi-auditorium theatre and galleries showcasing local talent.

 Rosemount Hotel Pitlochry Solo Walking Breaks